panulogic/cisf/README.md

     let relPath = r.rel(__filename);
     ok (r (relPath) === require (__filename));

-Note above does nothing, because it requires the same module you are already in.
-We just use that as a test becaseu we know that module must exist , so the test does not crash like it would if the file did not exist.
+Above test in fact does nothing because it requires the same module you are already in.
+We use that as a test becaseu we know that module must exist, so the test does not crash like it would if the file did not exist.

 ##### 3.10 A()

-The last API A() takes as argument an Array of Types and then same number or few more values.
+API A() takes as argument
+an Array of Types and then same number or  more values.
 It causes an error if the values are not instances of the corresponding types.